 SSI columnist Shane Clary dives into the details of NFPA 72.

-While NFPA 72, The National Fire Alarm and Signaling Code, is primarily for the installation of fire alarm systems, the standard is intended for other critical uses.
+While NFPA 72 requirements, The National Fire Alarm and Signaling Code, are primarily for the installation of fire alarm systems, the standard is intended for other critical uses.
 One of these is for detection of environmental changes and in particular hazardous gases.

 Let’s take a look at the verbiage of what’s covered in NFPA 72.
 In Chapter 17, Initiating Devices in the 2016 edition, Section 17.10 Gas Detection is not a large section:

 17.10.1 General.
 The purpose and scope of Section 17.10 shall be to provide requirements for the selection, installation and operation of gas detectors.

 17.10.2 Gas Characteristics and Detector Selection.

 220.127.116.11 Gas detection equipment shall be listed for the specific gas or vapor it is intended to detect.

 18.104.22.168 Any gas detection systems installed on a fire alarm system shall comply with all the applicable requirements of Chapters 1, 10, 14, 17 and 23 of this Code.

 22.214.171.124 The requirements of this Code shall not apply to gas detection systems used solely for process control.